-(a) The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") and Rule 19b-4 thereunder, is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to modify certain pricing limitations for companies listing in connection with a primary offering in which the company will sell shares itself in the opening auction on the first day of trading on Nasdaq.
+(a) The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") and Rule 19b-4 thereunder, is filing with the Securities and Exchange Commission ("SEC" or "Commission") an amended proposal to modify certain pricing limitations for companies listing in connection with a Direct Listing primary offering in which the company will sell shares itself in the opening auction on the first day of trading on Nasdaq.
+This Amendment No. 2 supersedes the original filing in its entirety.